 All of these challenges specifically are categorized under operational management.
 These challenges can be tackled with industry 4.0 and its variety of exclusive features.

-The next step that empowers operational efficiency in a manufacturing industry through IIoT Platforms and IoT solutions is the ability to collect.
-Collect refers to the potential to consolidate real time data from operational systems according to Industry 4.0.
+The next step that empowers operational efficiency in the manufacturing industry through IIoT Platforms and IoT solutions is the ability to collect.
+Collect refers to the potential to consolidate real-time data from operational systems according to Industry 4.0.
 Production run rate, OEE, maintenance prediction and quality checks are all automated.
 As a result, traditional manual checks, calculations are ceased.
-Production down time and machine health are predicted and maintenance schedules can be according allotted to reduce production failure and income losses.
+Production downtime and machine health are predicted and maintenance schedules can be according allotted to reduce production failure and income losses.

 The last and most important step is the capacity to analyze that comes with Industry 4.0 and IoT solutions.
 Actionable intelligence is identified through analysis of generated real-time data.
 In addition, necessary actions are triggered when needed.

 Therefore, industry 4.0 is all about Connects, Collects and Analyzes manufacturing production and processes that in turn assures excellence in operational efficiency by directly influencing decision making and constructive action enforcement.